keleshev/compiling-to-assembly-from-scratch/README.md

 # Compiling to Assembly from Scratch

-This repository contains source code from the book [Compiling to Assembly from Scratch](https://keleshev.com/compiling-to-assembly-from-scratch-the-book), including ports to other langauges (currently Python and OCaml).
+This repository contains source code from the book [Compiling to Assembly from Scratch](https://keleshev.com/cas), plus ports to other langauges (currently Python, OCaml, and Rust)

 ## Structure

 * `part-1` folder contains the *baseline compiler* from *Part I* of the book.
 * `part-2` folder contains the *extended compiler* from *Part II* of the book.
-* `contrib` folder is for other versions of the compiler.
-Currently Python and OCaml ports are included and contributions are welcome.
+* `contrib` folder is for various other versions of the compiler.
+Contributions are welcome.